-- Reindeers in shopping malls are usually terrified by bright lights and noise.
-They need special diets and travel long distances (a bit like circus animals).
+- Don’t take your children to see reindeer in shopping malls.
+Most are terrified by the bright lights and noise, and travel long distances (a bit like circus animals).
 Report events to Freedom for Animals.